 - 14 From a rational choice perspective, it is rational for every user to give their consent if the benefits of consent exceed its costs.
-In the prisoners' dilemma depicted above, consent is the best response to any given strategy of the other user.
-28 In this simple game, consent (D) strictly dominates the refusal of consent (C), which means that each user will disclose personal information.
-Consent is the dominant strategy equilibrium in this game. - dimension of the social conflict over privacy, the interaction between users and companies may be conceived of as a one-sided hawk/dove game (Figure 2).29 Suppose that companies can choose between an aggressive strategy of gathering data (Hawk = H) or a tame strategy of offering users a decent level of privacy protection (Dove = D).
+In the prisoners' dilemma depicted above, consent is the best response to any given strategy of the other user.28 In this simple game, consent (D) strictly dominates the refusal of consent (C), which means that each user will disclose personal information.
+Consent is the dominant strategy equilibrium in this game. - 15 To understand the role of companies and the broader dimension of the social conflict over privacy, the interaction between users and companies may be conceived of as a one-sided hawk/dove game (Figure 2).29 Suppose that companies can choose between an aggressive strategy of gathering data (Hawk = H) or a tame strategy of offering users a decent level of privacy protection (Dove = D).
 Further suppose that users can choose between consent (D) and the refusal of consent (H) and that companies have understood the social dilemma between users described above.